Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 If you want short flights and dry weather

-Cabo if you are on the US west coast.
+Cabo, if you are flying from the US west coast.

 If you want budget